MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/network-access-validation-algorithms.md

 ## Background information

-When two Windows Server 2003-based, Windows XP-based, or Windows 2000-based computers communicate over a network, they use a high-level protocol called server message block (SMB).
-SMB commands are embedded in the transport protocols, such as NetBIOS Enhanced User Interface (NetBEUI) or TCP/IP.
+When two Windows-based computers communicate over a network, they use a high-level protocol called server message block (SMB).
+SMB commands are embedded in the transport protocols, such as TCP/IP or Quick UDP Internet Connections (QUIC).
 For example, when a client computer performs a `NET USE` command, an "SMB Session Setup and X" frame is sent out.

-In Windows, the "Session Setup" SMB includes the user account, a hash function of the encrypted password and logon domain.
+In Windows, when using NTLM, the "Session Setup" SMB includes the user account, a hash function of the encrypted password and logon domain.
 A domain controller will examine all this information to determine whether the client has permissions to complete the NET USE command.

 ## Algorithms